MicroWorlds

+MicroWorlds was first released in 1993 for MS-DOS and Classic Mac OS computers, and in 1996 for Microsoft Windows.
+The program became incompatible with macOS 10.15 and higher due to requiring 32-bit architecture.
+Support for the program on Windows ended 30 November, 2023 and LCSI on announced a browser-based program called Lynx would be the program's replacement.

-Release History
+Release history

-The precursors to MicroWorlds were the programs Apple Logo, Atari Logo, and LogoWriter released by LCSI for the Macintosh, Atari 8-bit family, and IBM Personal Computer in the 1980s.
-The first version to bear the MicroWorlds name was released in 1993 for DOS and Mac called MicroWorlds Project Builder.
+The precursors to MicroWorlds were the programs Apple Logo, Atari Logo, and LogoWriter released by LCSI for the Mac, Atari 8-bit computers, and IBM PC compatibles in the 1980s.
+The first version to bear the MicroWorlds name was released in 1993 for MS-DOS and Mac called MicroWorlds Project Builder.
 Two modules were released to accompany the software called "Math Links" and "Language Arts."

 MicroWorlds 2.0 was released in 1996 for Windows 95 and in 1998 for Mac.
-Modules for weather and plants were released in 1997, as well as an internet browser plugin to view projects in Internet Explorer and Netscape Navigator without the full software installed.
+Modules for weather and plants were released in 1997, as well as a web browser plugin to view projects in Internet Explorer and Netscape Navigator without the full software installed.
 Spanish and Portuguese editions were released under the name MicroMundos.

 MicroWorlds Pro, an advanced version intended for high school students, was released in 1999 for Windows 95/98/NT and in 2000 for Mac.

-MicroWorlds EX, the current iteration of the software, was released in 2003 for Windows 98 and up (currently supported for Windows 7 and up), and in 2004 for Mac OS X. A “Robotics edition” was released for both platforms that worked with Lego RCX programmable bricks and the Handy Cricket microcontroller system.
+MicroWorlds EX, the final iteration of the full software, was released in 2003 for Windows 98 and up (later supported for only Windows 10 and 11), and in 2004 for Mac OS X. A “Robotics edition” was released for both platforms that worked with Lego RCX programmable bricks and the Handy Cricket microcontroller system.
 An "Exploring Math" module intended for Grades 4-7 was released in 2005 and a "Computer Science" module released in 2013.
 The program has been made available in French, Spanish, Russian, Chinese, Portuguese, Italian, Armenian, and Greek.
 MicroWorlds EX will not work with macOS 10.15 or higher due to requiring 32-bit support.

 MicroWorlds JR, a derivative product teaching coding to young children who cannot read, was released in 2004 for Windows XP and 2005 for Mac OS X.